harikanthlingutla/Portfolio-template/README.md

 Vanilla JS boiler plate for a portfolio site
 Key Features

+You can run this portfolio website very easily without needing to create separate files.
+The entire website is contained in a single HTML file for simplicity and speed.
+Here's how to run it:

+### Method 1: Direct HTML File
+1. Copy the entire code from the artifact
+2. Create a new file called `index.html` on your computer
+3. Paste the entire code into this file
+4. Save the file
+5. Double-click the HTML file to open it in your default web browser

+### Method 2: Using VSCode Live Server (or similar)
+1. Copy the entire code from the artifact
+2. Create a new file called `index.html` in VSCode or your preferred editor
+3. Paste the entire code
+4. Save the file
+5. If you have the Live Server extension in VSCode, right-click the file and select "Open with Live Server"

+### Method 3: Online Code Playground
+1. Go to a site like CodePen, JSFiddle, or CodeSandbox
+2. Paste the entire code into the HTML section
+3. Run the code in the playground

+### Benefits of Single-File Implementation:
+- No build process required
+- No dependencies to install
+- Incredibly fast loading times since all resources are in one file
+- Easy to host on any platform (GitHub Pages, Netlify, Vercel, etc.)
+- Simple to modify and update

+This approach is perfect for a portfolio site because it prioritizes loading speed and simplicity while still providing a modern, interactive experience.
+The website is entirely self-contained, making it easy to deploy anywhere.

 Terminal-Style Navigation

 A functional command-line interface allows visitors to navigate your site using commands like ls, cd, view, and help